lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 There is a cron job to control when this happens.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/config/cron) for help if you want to change this.

-> Note: Scenes in temp rooms will remain open as long as there are characters still in the room - even if they're logged off.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** Scenes in temp rooms will remain open as long as there are characters still in the room - even if they're logged off.
 Scenes in grid rooms will stop after everyone logs off.

 ## delete_unshared_scenes